 Assessment of CRF

-The Cancer Fatigue Scale (CFS) compiled by Okuyama et al[10] was designed for fatigue symptoms of cancer patients, consisting of 15 items and three dimensions of physical fatigue, emotional fatigue and cognitive fatigue.
+The Cancer Fatigue Scale (CFS) compiled by Okuyama et al[10] was designed for evaluating fatigue symptoms of cancer patients, consisting of 15 items and three dimensions of physical fatigue, emotional fatigue, and cognitive fatigue.
 Each item was rated on a scale of 1–5, with higher scores indicating more fatigue[11].
-Studies have shown that the coefficient of Cronbach’s a in the total table is 0.84–0.88, and the sub-half reliability coefficient r is 0.32–0.67[12].
+Studies have shown that the coefficient of Cronbach’s (a) in the total table is 0.84–0.88, and the sub-half reliability coefficient (r) is 0.32–0.67[12].

 Quality of life assessment

-Functional assessment of cancer therapy - colorectal (FACT-C) is specifically used in the assessment of CRC patients.
-It consists of generic and CRC-specific modules with five dimensions: physiological status, social/family status, emotional status, functional status, and additional concern for CRC.
+Functional assessment of cancer therapy-colorectal (FACT-C) is specifically used in the assessment of CRC patients.
+It consists of generic and CRC-specific modules with five dimensions: Physiological status, social/family status, emotional status, functional status, and additional concern for CRC.
 The internal consistency coefficient of additional concern was 0.56, the retest correlation coefficient of other fields was ≥ 0.76, and the α coefficient of all fields and general modules was ≥ 0.80[13].

 Cognitive P300 test

-The amplitudes and latency of P300 were recorded by the 32-channel electroencephalography acquisition system produced by Neuroscan Corporation (Charlotte, NC, United States), and the position of electrode was recorded at CZ point which located in the central midline of the brain, is the most commonly used electrode placement for recording cognitive-related potentials in the International Electroencephalogram Society 10-20 standard.
+The amplitudes and latency of P300 were recorded using the 32-channel electroencephalography acquisition system produced by Neuroscan Corporation (Charlotte, NC, United States), and the position of electrode was recorded at CZ point, which is located in the central midline of the brain and is the most commonly used electrode placement for recording cognitive-related potentials in the International Electroencephalogram Society 10-20 standard.
 The test was completed in the Department of Neurology in hospital.

 Statistical analysis

-SPSS 20.0 was used for data analysis.
-Quantitative data were expressed as mean ± SD.
+SPSS 20.0 was used for data analyses.
+Quantitative data are expressed as the mean ± SD.
 Repeatability measurement analysis of variance was used between groups and within groups, and Pearson correlation analysis was conducted between variables.
-Stepwise multiple linear regression was conducted for the variables with high correlation, and P < 0.05 was considered significant, and P < 0.01 was highly significant.
+Stepwise multiple linear regression was conducted for the variables with high correlation, and P < 0.05 was considered significant, and P < 0.01 was considered highly significant.

 RESULTS

-Overall status of all subjects in the chemotherapy phase of CRC at baseline
+Overall status of all subjects in chemotherapy phase of CRC at baseline

-The quality of life, cognitive function, and CRF status of all subjects at baseline were shown in Table 2.
-Among all the quality of life dimensions, social/family status score was the highest, followed by emotional status, additional concern, physiological status and functional status (Table 2).
-Among the cognitive status score dimensions, others’ evaluation score was the highest, followed by corrected cognitive impairment, cognitive ability and impact on quality of life.
-The scores for CRF showed that the scores of each dimension from high to low were physical fatigue, emotional fatigue and cognitive fatigue.
+The quality of life, cognitive function, and CRF status of all subjects at baseline are shown in Table 2.
+Among all the quality of life dimensions, social/family status score was the highest, followed by emotional status, additional concern, physiological status, and functional status (Table 2).
+Among the cognitive status dimensions, others’ evaluation score was the highest, followed by corrected cognitive impairment, cognitive ability, and impact on quality of life.
+The scores for CRF showed that the scores of each dimension from high to low were physical fatigue, emotional fatigue, and cognitive fatigue.

 Changes in CRF before and after intervention

 The total score for the CRF test and the scores of each dimension in each group before and after exercise intervention are shown in Figure 1 and Table 3.
 At baseline, there were no significant differences between the two groups in terms of overall fatigue and each dimension (P > 0.05).
-Compared with baseline, there were significant differences in the total scores (P < 0.001), body fatigue scores (P < 0.001), emotional fatigue scores (P < 0.001), cognitive fatigue (P = 0.013) in experimental group at 3 mo, and at 6 mo after intervention, the total scores and three dimensions were highly significant differences (P < 0.001).
-Compared with control group, there were significant differences in the total scores (P = 0.018), body fatigue scores (P = 0.003), emotional fatigue scores (P = 0.029), cognitive fatigue (P = 0.022) at 3 mo, after 6 mo of exercise intervention, the total fatigue score and the scores of the three dimensions were highly significantly decreased (P < 0.001).
+Compared with baseline values, there were significant differences in the total score (P < 0.001), body fatigue score (P < 0.001), emotional fatigue score (P < 0.001), and cognitive fatigue (P = 0.013) in the experimental group at 3 mo and 6 mo after intervention.
+Compared with the control group, there were significant differences in the total score (P = 0.018), body fatigue score (P = 0.003), emotional fatigue score (P = 0.029), and cognitive fatigue (P = 0.022) at 3 mo and 6 mo after exercise intervention in the experimental group (P < 0.001).

-Changes in cognitive function in the experimental and control groups before and after intervention
+Changes in cognitive function in the two groups before and after intervention